Bradlee Anae: Birmingham Stallions (first stint)

 On November 18, 2024, Anae signed with the Birmingham Stallions of the United Football League (UFL).

 New York Jets (second stint)

 On December 18, 2024, the New York Jets signed Anae to their practice squad.
 The Jets did not sign Anae to a reserve/future contract at the end of the 2024 NFL season, leaving him as a free agent.

 Birmingham Stallions (second stint)

 On January 16, 2025, Anae was re-signed by the Stallions.

 San Francisco 49ers

 On August 4, 2025, Anae signed with the San Francisco 49ers.
 He was placed on injured reserve on August 13, and was released shortly after.

 BC Lions

 On September 9, 2025, Anae signed as a defensive lineman with the BC Lions of the Canadian Football League (CFL).
 On September 18, 2025, Anae was placed on the Lions' 1-game injured list.
 He rejoined the active roster on September 25, 2025.
+On May 10, 2026, Anae was suspended by the Lions after he failed to report to the team's training camp, prior to the start of the 2026 CFL season.
+Anae had previously informed the Lions that he did not wish to return for another season, however his CFL rights will still be retained by the team.